-• reinforcement consists of a total of 24 to 26 mm thick render applied to the panel this Table is based on experimental data and an empirical analysis of such data the spans ensure deflection is limited to span/200 for positive and negative pressure the panel is subjected to wind loads and self-weight only

-• for spans greater than 2000 mm, a bespoke BRO1 bracket must be used

-• The Certificate holder can advise on design windload resistances for other spans which fall within the limitations detailed in Table 5.

-(2) Assuming correct type and number of fixings used.

-7.9 The data derived from sections 7.7 to 7.8 must be assessed against the design wind load, and the following expressions must be satisfied:
+- reinforcement consists of a total of 24 to 26 mm thick render applied to the panel - this Table is based on experimental data and an empirical analysis of such data - the spans ensure deflection is limited to span/200 for positive and negative pressure - the panel is subjected to wind loads and self-weight only - for spans greater than 2000 mm, a bespoke BRO1 bracket must be used - each washer plate or BRO1 bracket with the Structherm panel must have a minimum 50 mm bearing on the steel substrate upright - The Certificate holder can advise on design windload resistances for other spans which fall within the limitations detailed in Table 7. - (2) Assuming correct type and number of fixings used. - 7.10 The horizontal deflection of the supporting structure due to variable loads should be within acceptable limits, ensuring the deflection is limited to span/200 for positive and negative pressure.
+The Certificate holder may advise on the limiting deflection for the system. - 7.11 The data derived from sections 7.7 to 7.10 must be assessed against the design wind load, and the following expressions must be satisfied: